f5devcentral/sslo-o365-update/README.md

 ---

 **Improvements**
-- Update 7.2.4 - to support additional enhancements
+- Update 7.2.6 - to support additional enhancements
-   - Updated to support more correct sys.exit(1) and stderr output for errors
+   - Updated to make the script compatible with python2 and python3 with platform check